Treasury Board of Canada Secretariat

 The Public Servants Disclosure Protection Act (PSDPA) requires a variety of public reports.
 The following people are required to report publicly:

-• chief executives of the public sector organizations governed by the Act
+• chief executives of the public sector organizations governed by the Act on the activities, in the portion of the public sector for which they are responsible, respecting disclosures made under section 12 of the Act

 This guide is intended to assist organizations in preparing the public reports required by the Act, by describing these obligations.

-If a disclosure to a supervisor or the senior officer leads to a finding of wrongdoing, the chief executive of the organization must promptly:
+If a disclosure to a supervisor or the senior officer leads to a finding of wrongdoing, the chief executive of the organization must, under paragraph 11(1)(c) of the Act, after confirming the finding of wrongdoing

-• provide public access to information that describes the wrongdoing
+• provide public access to information that describes the wrongdoing;

-• indicate any recommendations that result from the finding of wrongdoing
+• indicate any recommendations that result from the finding of wrongdoing;

 Reporting this information is in addition to the annual requirement to report to OCHRO on activity under the Act, as described below.